syncfusion-content/javascript-docs/js/Diagram/Gridlines.md

 ## Customization of Snap Intervals

 By default, the objects are snapped towards the nearest gridline.
-The gridline or position towards where the diagram object snaps can be customized with the property, horizontalGridLines's [snapinterval](/api/js/ejdiagram#members:snapsettings-horizontalgridlines-snapinterval "snapinterval") and verticalGridLines's [snapinterval](/api/js/ejdiagram#members:snapsettings-verticalgridlines-snapinterval "snapinterval") property.
+The gridline or position towards where the diagram object snaps can be customized with the property, horizontalGridLines's [snapInterval](/api/js/ejdiagram#members:snapsettings-horizontalgridlines-snapinterval "snapInterval") and verticalGridLines's [snapInterval](/api/js/ejdiagram#members:snapsettings-verticalgridlines-snapinterval "snapInterval") property.

 The following code example illustrates how to customize the snap intervals.